barrettinfotech/trumpet-rep-sheets/journals/alexah14.md

 Final Rep List for Recital:

-Framed: Ball at the Moulin De Gallette - Cecilia McDowell
+Framed: Ball at the Moulin De Gallette - Cecilia McDowell (jury)

-Framed: Nocturne in Blue and Gold - Cecilia McDowell
+Framed: Nocturne in Blue and Gold - Cecilia McDowell (jury)

 WoC: A Crab, A Quill - Gala Flagello